 WARNING, THIS VIDEO IS DISTURBING TO WATCH.

-My researchers made calls to this practice posing as first time cat owners.
+My researchers made calls to this practice asking for a price of a declaw.
 Here is what they found.

 They do NOT counsel you about the humane alternatives or educate you about what declawing entails when you ask to get your cat declawed at this animal hospital.
 (One employee said that sometimes when they declaw the cats they get mean and bite.)